Four prisoners who escaped from Meghalaya jail killed by mob | Law-Order

 - India

-Four undertrial prisoners, who escaped from jail, were allegedly killed by a mob in Meghalaya's West Jaintia Hills district on Sunday, police said.
+Four undertrial prisoners, who escaped from jail, were allegedly killed by a mob in Meghalaya's West Jaintia Hills district, police said.

-A group of six prisoners escaped from the Jowai jail on Saturday after they overpowered the jail staff, and five of them reached Shangpung village on Sunday, about 70 km away, they said.
+A group of six prisoners escaped from the Jowai jail on September 10 after they overpowered the staff there, and five of them reached Shangpung village on Sunday, about 70 km away, a senior officer said.

-Around 3 pm, when one of the prisoners went to a tea shop to buy food, he was identified by the locals and the entire area was alerted, village headman R Rabon told PTI.
+Around 3 pm of Sunday, when one of the prisoners went to a tea shop to buy food, he was identified by the locals and the entire area was alerted, village headman R Rabon told PTI.

-Officials said that Ramesh Dkhar managed to escape from the mob, while the sixth prisoner was nowhere to be seen during the attack.

-I love you Talang and Ramesh Dkhar were arrested in the murders of taxi drivers Damehipaia Papeng and Fullmoon Kharsahnoh in August, police said.
+''Two prisoners were arrested in the murders of taxi drivers in August, police said.

-The others who escaped were Marsanki Tariang, Rikamenlang Lamare, Shidorki Dkhar and Lodestar Tang, they said.

 Superintendent of Police of West Jaiñtia Hills BK Marak said police officers are at the spot and ''conducting spot inquiry and other necessary formalities''.